kbparagua/js-crash-course/02_closures.md

 // (outside)env1 will be destroyed.
 ```

-When the inner function is executed, it will create a bridge between its own environment and its stored environment.
+When the inner function is executed, it will create a bridge between its own environment and the stored environment.
 Because of that bridge, the inner fuction can access any arguments and variables of the containing function.

 ```js
 function outside(o){